RESTORING LOCAL ECONOMIES

-Barretto Bay Strategies is an urban solutions consulting firm that provides strategic advising to municipal governments, anchor institutions, and start-ups in the areas of clean energy, food manufacturing & distribution, transportation and neighborhood revitalization.
-The firm specializes in projects positioned at the interface of public policy and market development in these spaces.
-Its Restoring Local Economies practice brings to bear local knowledge, community development and transportation expertise, imagination, and best practices for leveraging local assets and more fully activating vacant or long underutilized properties.
-Barretto Bay’s recent clients have included a national developer of affordable housing pursuing a strategy of industrial job creation in a new $300 million mixed-use development in the South Bronx; the owner of a 120 acre former shipyard in search of a repurposing strategy for a location that once employed over 50,000 workers; an economic development organization crafting an anchor institution strategy to increase local procurement; and a city in the Hudson Valley seeking a new vision for an historic working waterfront district.
+Barretto Bay’s Restoring Local Economies practice brings to bear local knowledge, community development and transportation expertise, imagination, and best practices for leveraging local assets and more fully activating vacant or long underutilized properties.
+Barretto Bay’s recent clients have included a national developer of affordable housing pursuing a strategy of industrial job creation in a new $300 million mixed-use development in the South Bronx; the owner of a 120 acre former shipyard in search of a repurposing strategy for a location that once employed over 50,000 workers; an offshore wind developer evaluating the economic impacts of a proposed fabrication and logistics hub; and a city in the Hudson Valley seeking a new vision for an historic working waterfront district.
 Barretto Bay has advised four NYS Brownfield Opportunity Area studies and has successfully developed and deployed strategies for attracting new economic activity to industrial brownfield sites.

 Spring Bank, a South Bronx-based community development financial institution (“CDFI”) and one of only 2 B-Corp certified banks in the U.S., engaged Barretto to provide guidance on market penetration strategies and the development of banking products targeted to non-profit organizations, small businesses, and anchor institutions in The Bronx and Upper Manhattan.

 The Bronx Cooperative Development Initiative & the Greater New York Hospital Association